Four key parts of our love-relationship with God.

 SUMMARY: Praise, thankfulness, worship and listening to God: these are four key parts of our love relationship with God.
 Each strengthens the others, they all feed into each other.
 They synergize.
 They help us grow closer to Jesus.

 let’s sing to the LORD.
-This is a call to sing to the Lord, to praise God in song.
+This is a call to sing to the LORD God, to praise him in song.

-- Similarly, in our love relationship with God, we sing to him with words of love.
+Similarly, in our love relationship with the LORD God, we sing with words of love.

 Let’s shout aloud.
-We want to shout with joy to the God who saves us!
+We want to shout with joy to the LORD God who saves us!

 come before his presence with thanksgiving.
-This is a call to be thankful, to thank God for the many blessings in our lives.
+This is a call to be thankful, to thank the LORD God for the many blessings in our lives.

-- It’s so important to be thankful.
-Our own thankfulness, or lack of thankfulness, sends God a message.
-Do we care about his many blessings?
-Do we even notice them?
+Our thankfulness, or lack thereof, sends a message.
+Do we care about the many blessings in our lives?
+Do we notice them?
 Do we take them for granted?
 Are we appreciative?

 let’s worship and bow down.
 This is a call to worship God, to worship God by the posture of our body.
 We bow down.

-- We bow before God Almighty: not in terror or fear, but in respectful love.
-We can bow or kneel before God, out of love and respect.
+We bow before God Almighty: not in terror or fear, but in respectful love.
+We bow or kneel before God, out of love and respect.

 hear his voice!
 This is a call to listen: to listen to God.
 We are called hear his voice.

-- In order to listen, one must be quiet.
-You need silence.
+In order to listen, we must be quiet.
+We need silence.
 Can you create a time of silence each day, to listen to God, to listen for his voice in your life?

 Hebrews 4:7. he again defines a certain day, today, saying through David so long a time afterward (just as has been said), “Today if you will hear his voice, don’t harden your hearts.”